-Although the site is at the perimeter of the Salem city limits and borders the Urban Growth Boundary, it is also surrounded by streets and future streets designated as a Major Arterial (Wallace Road NW) and a future Collector (Mainline Drive/5th Street).
-An existing Major Arterial, Wallace Road NW, runs north-south abutting the west property line of the site.
-A future Collector street, Mainline Drive/5th Street is planned to run north-south along the eastern property line of the site.
-A minor arterial, Orchard Heights Road NW, is less than 400 feet to the south.
-The subject property is well served by the arterial street network in the vicinity.
+The site is also surrounded by streets, Liberty Road S, a Major Arterial and future local streets, Joynak Street and Big Mountain Avenue.
+An existing Major Arterial, Liberty Road S, runs north-south abutting the east property line of the site.
+A future Collector street Red Leaf Drive S is planned to run north-south through the abutting property to the west of the site.
+The subject property is well served by the arterial and collector street network in the vicinity.
 This existing and future street network provides efficient street capacity and access necessary to serve higher density development.

 As noted by the applicant, the 2015 Housing Needs Analysis (HNA) identifies a deficit of approximately 207 acres of land designated for multifamily residential development.
 Although not adopted at this time, the HNA has been accepted by City Council and serves as the basis for a three-phase work plan adopted by the City to address the identified deficit of land for multifamily housing.
-The proposal to designate 1.46 acres from "Developing Residential" to "Multifamily Residential" addresses a housing need identified in the HNA and supported by recent studies showing the multifamily vacancy rate as less than 2.5 percent.
+The proposal to designate 15.8 acres from "Developing Residential" to "Multifamily Residential" addresses a housing need identified in the HNA and supported by recent studies showing the multifamily vacancy rate as less than 2.5 percent.
 The proposal is consistent with the range of existing and planned housing unit types in the immediate vicinity, which includes a mix of Single Family Residential and Multifamily Residential designations.
-The access to planned collector and arterial streets support the applicant's contention that the site is equally or better suited for multifamily residential development than most other vacant properties in the vicinity.
+The access to existing arterial street support the applicant's contention that the site is equally or better suited for multifamily residential development than most other vacant properties in the vicinity.